phalcon-orphanage/docs/en/reference/forms.rst

 Filtering
 ---------
-A form is also able to filter data before be validated, you can set filters in each element:
+A form is also able to filter data before it is validated.
+You can set filters in each element: